 Many roofing companies do ice dam and or roof snow removal to help keep employees busy in the winter when roofing cannot be done.

-Don’t be shy about it.
+Please don’t be shy about it.
 Ask to see the company’s documentation of insurance.
 They should carry both workers comp and general liability before stepping foot on your property.

 The insurance certificate should be faxed or e-mailed directly to you from the agent.